matthiasn/Clojure-Resources/README.md

 * **[aengelberg/loco on GitHub](https://github.com/aengelberg/loco)**: A Constraint Programming library for Clojure.
 I can see how this can be useful in an application.
 * **[clojure/core.typed](https://github.com/clojure/core.typed)**: An optional type system for Clojure
 * **[ckirkendall/fresnel](https://github.com/ckirkendall/fresnel)**: A library for composing lenses and working with complex state objects
+* **[MichaelDrogalis/dire on GitHub](https://github.com/MichaelDrogalis/dire)**: Erlang-style supervisor error handling for Clojure.
+I have not tried it yet, but it does look like an interesting concept, particularly after having worked with supervisors within the actor model for a while.
+Has anyone used this in a real application?

 ## Learn the language
 * **[Clojure from the ground up](http://aphyr.com/tags/Clojure-from-the-ground-up)**: very encouraging series of articles for beginners.
 I also really appreciate the introduction.